caoccao/Javet/docs/reference/v8_function.rst

         }
     }

-The second step is to call the functions.
+The second step is to call the functions or properties.

 .. code-block:: java